-The fact that plenty of companies also in Europe experience a rise of market power not only indicates that Europe is not so different from the US, the different individual experiences are evidence of the role of both lax antitrust enforcement and technological change.
-With the risk of oversimplifying cherry picking examples on my end now, let me put ABInBev in the bin of Facebook.
+The fact that plenty of companies also in Europe experience a rise of market power not only indicates that Europe is not so different from the United States, but that the different individual experiences are evidence of the role of both lax antitrust enforcement and technological change.
+With the risk of oversimplifying cherry-picked examples on my end now, let me put ABInBev in the bin of Facebook.
 Like Facebook's merger with Instagram and WhatsApp, InBev's merger with Annheuser Busch and Miller should have been blocked by the antitrust authorities.
-Research shows that there is no evidence of so called synergies from the ABInBev merger (Alviarez et al. (2019)) while prices have increased.
+Research shows that there is no evidence of so-called synergies from the ABInBev merger (Alviarez, Head, and Mayer 2021) while prices have increased.
 That confirms that antitrust enforcement has been weak and this merger should have been blocked.
 At the same time, also in Europe firms have created a dominant position through technological change.
-Like Amazon, Inditex has created dominance through investment and organic growth, rather than a series of Mergers and Acquisitions.
+Like Amazon, Inditex has created dominance through investment and organic growth, rather than a series of mergers and acquisitions.

-The very different reasons why firms have become dominant shows that the Europe and the US are not that different.
+The very different reasons why firms have become dominant shows that the Europe and the United States are not that different.
 It also highlights that the story behind the underlying causes for the rise of market power go beyond antitrust only.
 This brings me to the the discussion of the causes of the rise of market power.

-3 Causes: The role of technology
+4. Causes: The Role of Technology

-The book is right to stress throughout that policy choices and the role of merger review in antitrust enforcement in particular are an important cause of the rise of market power.
-Many economists will agree that Facebook should never have been allowed to buy Instagram and WhatsApp, and that the beer giants Annheuser Busch, InBev and Miller should never have been allowed to merge to become the dominant firm in the market.
-But not all firms have become dominant through a waver of Mergers
+The book is right to stress throughout that policy choices and the role of merger review in antitrust enforcement, in particular, are important causes of the rise of market power.
+Many economists will agree that Facebook should never have been allowed to buy Instagram and WhatsApp, and that the beer giants Annheuser Busch, InBev, and Miller should never have been allowed to merge to become the dominant firm in the market.
+But not all firms have become dominant through a waver of mergers and acquisitions.
+Alternative Hypotheses.
+The hypothesis that the book sustains is that the rise of market power is due to decreasing domestic competition.
+Granted, the book does spell out five alternative hypotheses that could have caused the rise of market power: (i) there is nothing going on; (ii) it is due to the rise of superstar firms; (iii) lower search costs are causing it; (iv) it is brought about by globalization; or (v) intangible assets cause the rise of market power.
+Apart from the first alternative hypothesis, all of these have something to do with changing technologies.